 12. 72 Hour Film Challenge Winner

-The Top Entry in each city will be declared the winner.
+The Top Entry in each division will be declared the winner.
 In the event of a tie, the tie will be broken based on the highest score in the first Judging Criteria, continuing thereafter to each Judging Criteria in order, as needed to break the tie.
 Entrants agree that the 72HFC has the sole right to decide all matters and disputes arising from this 72 Hour Film Challenge and that all decisions of 72HFC are final and binding.

 13. General Conditions